This article is a review of the non-core equipment that Captain America has used over his career.

 The following are substitutes Captain America used for his shield on various occasions:

-[BODY (Hardened Defenses) 12, EV 03, Gliding: 01, Recommended STR 03, Note: OV/RV bonus when using the Block Manoeuvre is 2 APs, Note: the OV bonus for the Shield Cover Manoeuvre is 2 APs, Limitations: Gliding only adds to throwing range].
+[BODY (Hardened Defenses) 12, Enhance (EV): 01 (cap is 06, Descriptor is Bludgeon), Gliding: 01, Recommended STR 03, Note: OV/RV bonus when using the Block Manoeuvre is 2 APs, Note: the OV bonus for the Shield Cover Manoeuvre is 2 APs, Limitations: Gliding only adds to throwing range].

 It was one of these shields that was melted by the Living Laser while he was fighting the Avengers.

-Captain America has also used replicas of his original, triangular shield on a very few occasions; these shields did not have Gliding.
+Captain America has also used replicas of his original, triangular shield on a very few occasions.
+Triangular shields did not have Gliding.

 Captain America soon went back to his unmodified shield.
 The magnetics reduced his skill as if he were using a substitute shield (see the Captain America write-up for details).
 Thus, Cap felt (with good reason) that the benefits of the magnetic gloves were outweighted by the drawbacks of his reduced skill.